Plan for deployment and administration

 More information: Manage user account synchronization

-You’ll have the best integration experience if your Office 365 subscription and Dynamics 365 (online) instance are in the same tenant.
+You’ll have the best integration experience if your Office 365 subscription and environment are in the same tenant.

-For full Office 365 feature integration with Dynamics 365 (online) and Dynamics 365 (on-premises), you'll need Office 365 Enterprise E3 or later.
+For full Office 365 feature integration with Dynamics 365 and Customer Engagement (on-premises), you'll need Office 365 Enterprise E3 or later.
 Skype for Business PSTN calling and conferencing requires Office 365 Enterprise E5.
 Other Office 365 plans are not supported.
-For more information on licensing and pricing, see:
+For more information on licensing and pricing, see:- Dynamics 365 pricing

 |Administrative roles in the Microsoft Online Services environment||A number of administrative roles are available to assign to users if you manage your subscription in the Microsoft Online Services environment.
 Administrative roles define administrative responsibilities related to subscription management activities, for example, billing administration, password administration, and user management administration.||Consider the available administrative roles and the needs of your environment to identify the roles you want to use and the users you will choose for each role.
 The global administrator role is the highest level role, having all the permissions to manage any part of the subscription process.
 We recommend that you assign this role to more than one person so that someone is always available to manage all aspects of the subscription.
 Note: Administrative roles cover all subscription management functions within the service.
 These aren’t the same as the security roles that you assign to users, which are required and govern access to resources in the service.
 See “Security roles” in this table.|